redis/redis/README.md

-If after building Redis with a 32 bit target you need to rebuild it with a 64 bit target, or the other way around, you need to perform a "make distclean" in the root directory of the Redis distribution.
+If after building Redis with a 32 bit target you need to rebuild it with a 64 bit target, or the other way around, you need to perform a `make distclean` in the root directory of the Redis distribution.

 In case of build errors when trying to build a 32 bit binary of Redis, try the following steps:

 * Install the packages libc6-dev-i386 (also try g++-multilib).
-* Try using the following command line instead of "make 32bit":
+* Try using the following command line instead of `make 32bit`:

-    make CFLAGS="-m32 -march=native" LDFLAGS="-m32"
+  `make CFLAGS="-m32 -march=native" LDFLAGS="-m32"`

 Allocator
 ---------